helix-bridge/helix-ui/README.md

 ### Step-1: Generate bridge

-Check whether the corresponding bridge already exists in the `package/apps/bridges/` directory

-If exists, you can skip the steps below, otherwise follow these:

 Go to `package/apps/` and run `yarn init:bridge`

+Under the `bridges/[BRIDGE_TYPE]` folder, you will find a new bridge folder which created by the script

 Update files below under the apps project: